Net Worth

 Legal Issues & Lawsuits

 Parton’s career included several legal challenges, which highlighted her determination to protect her rights and maintain creative freedom.
-In 1985, she paid a $1 million settlement to dissolve her professional partnership with Porter Wagoner, allowing her to regain complete control over her career and marking a pivotal moment in her independence.
+In 1985, she paid a $1 million settlement to dissolve her professional partnership with Porter Wagoner, thereby regaining complete control over her career and marking a pivotal moment in her independence.

 Real Estate